ldionne/ldionne.github.io/about.md

 in what I do.
 I work as a consultant, writing high quality C++ libraries and applications to solve various problems.

-My specialities are modern C++, generic library design and metaprogramming.
+My specialties are modern C++, generic library design and metaprogramming.
 I am an active member of the [Boost][] community, and I authored the [Boost.Hana][] library.